Nyerguds/MobiusMapEditor/README.md

 * Improved zoom levels
 * Fixed a couple of crashes
 * Made tool windows remember their previous position, size and other settings upon closing and re-opening them
+* Replaced drop-downs with list boxes in object type selection dialogs to allow switching between objects with fewer clicks

 This list will be kept up-to-date as more features are added.